Cardiac Catheterization for Children

 - Check the heart valves to see if they are working correctly

-- Measure oxygen levels in different areas of the heart, lungs, and blood vessels
+- Measure oxygen levels in different parts of the heart, lungs, and blood vessels

 - Measure electrical activity in the heart